awdriggs/gistdb/README.md

 # Playlist App with GitHub Gist Storage

 A simple Node.js playlist app using LowDB with GitHub Gist for data persistence.
 Perfect for deploying on Render.
+A gist is a simple way to share text or a code snippet.
+In this case we will use to store a simple low db json database.
+Gist can be public or secret.
+Even if they are secret they can be accessed with a URL with no authorization.
+So this should not be used for sensitive data.

 ## Setup